jeremyadamsfisher/shakespeare_transformer/journal.md

 Let's see if can get the last bit of training done locally to exercise resumability: https://wandb.ai/jfisher40/gpt-shakespeare/runs/ho2rgbg7

+It looks like resuming with a different batch size just isn't feasible.
+This is a pretty major constraint.

 ## Nov 9th, 2023

 ### v0.0.35